arnesson/cordova-plugin-firebase/README.md

 Checkout our [guide](docs/NOTIFICATIONS.md) for info on configuring notification icons and colors.

+## Crashlytics

+Checkout our [guide](docs/CRASHLYTICS.md) for info on configuring the project for crashlytics.

 ## API

 See the full [API](docs/API.md) available for this plugin.